rexresearch

 electronic device can include generating plural energized

-particles, directing the plural energized particles to an incident
+particles, directing the plural energized particles to an

-transformer comprising the transformed particles at substantially
+charge transformer comprising the transformed particles at

 [0045] Transforming the plural energized particles within the